-Halls Head College’s Big Picture Academy comprises of three advisories ranging from Year 10 through to Year 12.
+Halls Head College’s Big Picture Academy comprises of multiple advisories ranging from Year 8 through to Year 12.
 The Big Picture Education design is a highly personalised approach to learning that has been positively changing the lives of students, educators and communities in Australia over the past decade and at Halls Head College since 2012.

 Students and families apply to be a part of the Big Picture Academy and the selection process happens in term four of each school year.
 Our advisories comprise of a variety of students all of whom are searching for something more from their educational journey.
 Our inaugural group of Big Picture Students completed their schooling as year 12 students in 2015.
 The Big Picture Academy has provided them with carefully considered, personalised pathways that have culminated in positive outcomes such as acceptance into the defence forces and the completion of Certificate courses ranging from Certificate II through to Certificate IV, hence placing our students well for TAFE and University entry.